matthewbaggett/matthewbaggett.github.io/index.md

 ## Summer 2008: Freelance Web Developer
 * Employed by EquineTelemetry over the summer of '08 to construct a website to sell a cellular-based alarm system for tracking stolen heavy plant equipment from building sites in Australia.

-# Other relevant projects & experiences:
-## Contributed to The 24 Hour startup:
-While at White October, worked on starting a company in 24 hours from concept to business concept sale (complete with working code) inside of 24 hours.

 # Other
 Full Manual drivers licence